Examining Public Spending—Estimates Review: A Guide for Parliamentarians

 - reviews of recent economic developments and the current economic outlook;

 - announcements of new spending initiatives and tax changes; and

-- the government’s fiscal plan, showing how much revenue the government expects to collect over its two-year planning period and medium-term horizon, how much it intends to spend, and the resulting balance and level of debt.
+- the government’s fiscal plan, showing how much revenue the government expects to collect over its two-year planning period and medium-term horizon, how much it intends to spend, and the Debt Management Strategy.

 In the fall, the Minister of Finance presents an Economic and Fiscal Update providing an update to information outlined in the Budget.
 Figure 2 explains how the Budget is prepared.

 Figure 2—Preparing the Budget